Which are the biggest film industries in the world?

 EMPC (Egyptian Media Production City) established on an infrastructure consisting of 64 studios, it has the capability to shoot both indoors and outdoors.
-Though not at a very good position financially right now, however, due to its golden regime in the 1950’s and 1960’s, it makes its way to the top 10 biggest film industries in the world.
+Though not at a very good position financially right now, however, due to its golden regime in the 1950’s and 1960’s, it was once considered as biggest film industry across the world.
 In early times, censorship was frequently imposed as to what is believed as an obstacle to freedom of expression, but recently this has reduced, but the industry has never been able to pick itself up again after 1990’s.
 Hence, it keeps relying on small art films that attract a sparse amount of international audience at present.

 8-Tamil Cinema or Kollywood

 Tamil Cinema established under the name of Royal Nepal Film Corporation in 1971.
 In 1980’s, the film industry saw its golden era, however, in 1990’s, with the start of Maoist Revolution, the film industry suffered a huge downfall.
 Audience number fell down greatly and the number and quality of films decreased enormously.
 The actors left the country in search of work abroad to get rid of the warlike situation in the country.
 However, since 2006, the film industry has been able to pick itself up due to diligent managers and filmmakers.
 The film that marked the start of yet another golden era in the film industry was named “Loot” screened in 2012.
 It earned a starting amount of $80,000!
 Since then it has continued to flourish at a good rate and makes several hit films often.